mishterk/wp-tailwindcss-theme-boilerplate/readme.md

 1. `cd` into your new theme directory
 1. Run `npm install`
 1. Open up the `webpack.mix.js` file and replace `http://localhost/` with your local development hostname
    - This will allow you to use live reload/injection while working on your CSS/JS

 ### To Start Development

 Run `npm run dev`

+Assets will be compiled and BrowserSync will proxy the dev host allowing you to work while seeing your CSS and JS changes appear on the site as they are recompiled.

 ### To Prepare Assets for Deployment

 Run `npm run prod`

+This will prepare versioned assets and sourcemaps for your CSS and JS files.

 ## Versioned Assets